-Welcome to my website—or, welcome back, if you’ve passed this way before and are checking in again.
+Welcome to my website—or, welcome back, if you’ve passed this way before.

 O, Happy Solitude

-I’m no recluse.
-Still, those several pandemic years (feeling like several centuries) of social isolation and being masked in public gave me some inkling of what it would feel like to retreat utterly from the world, like Maurine Watkins in the later decades of her life.
+I’m certainly no recluse.
+Still, those several pandemic years of social isolation and being masked in public gave me some inkling of what it would feel like to retreat utterly from the world, like Maurine Watkins during the later decades of her life.
 In “O, Happy Solitude,” I speculate on what might happen, were this retired and retiring writer confronted by a young admirer, determined to unearth the reason behind the playwright’s self-imposed exile.

 In August 2022, “O, Happy Solitude” was presented as an hour-long staged reading directed by dramaturge Bob White at the Meighen Forum in Stratford, in conjunction with the Festival Theatre’s production of Bob Fosse’s musical based on “Chicago.”
 (For which adaptation, Watkins strenuously refused to grant permission in her lifetime.)

 The response to the Meighen Forum reading of “O, Happy Solitude” was very positive, and Bob and I felt the play could be expanded into a full-length drama.
-Over this past winter, as I did that work, I came to believe even more strongly that Maurine Watkins, with all her coverups, both literal and figurative, is a character both startlingly unique and at the same time highly recognizable—particularly in the era of celebrity culture in which we now live.
-For that reason, Bob and I are hopeful that further development of the script, in collaboration with actors, will result in a full production.
+Over the following winter, as I did that work, I came to believe even more strongly that Maurine Watkins, with all her coverups, both literal and figurative, is a character both startlingly unique and at the same time highly recognizable—particularly in the era of celebrity culture in which we now live.
+For that reason, Bob and I have been hopeful that further development of the script, in collaboration with actors, will one day result in a full production.

 Looking For Etta

-For more about the Wild West, click this link:
+For more about my explorations of these and other aspects of the closing decades of the so-called “Wild” West, click this link:

 Meanwhile, in another part of the fictional forest….